tinkeros/TinkerOS/Baremetal.md

    - Select No to skip image checking
    - Enter and confirm if you really want to do it!

-7) Live USB boot the first TinkerOS option to install
+8) Live USB boot the first TinkerOS option to install (USB image only)
    - Choose Y for Install onto hard drive
    - Choose N for automated partitioning
    - Choose Y for run MountAuto
    - Choose Y for Continue Install Wizard
    - You should be able to press enter and select all default options for here (or modify them as you desire).

-8) Boot from your hard drive hopefully to get a boot menu for TempleOS/TinkerOS!
+9) Boot from your hard drive hopefully to get a boot menu for TempleOS/TinkerOS!

-9) If you have success and find a good machine for runnning TempleOS/TinkerOS let others know about it!
+10) If you have success and find a good machine for runnning TempleOS/TinkerOS let others know about it!
    - Run `SysSurvey;`
    - Edit the file and remove any information you do not want to share `Ed("/Home/Survey.DD");`
    - Add the form factor if applicable (for example Dell makes multiple form factors of the same Optiplex model so I added MFF/SFF after Optiplex 7050)